Kolia Bhomora Setu

-Kolia Bhomora Setu, an existing bridge completed in 1987, is a 3.015 km long pre-stressed concrete road bridge on NH-715 over the Brahmaputra River in Tezpur Assam state of India, which connects Tezpur in Sonitpur district on northern bank with Kaliabor in Nagaon District on the south bank.
-It is named after the Ahom General Kolia Bhomora Phukan.
-A new Bhomoraguri-Tezpur Bridge 3.249 km long, few meters parallel to the existing Kolia Bhomora Setu, is under-construction in 2021.
+Kolia Bhomora Setu is a 3.015 km long pre-stressed concrete road bridge on NH-715 over the Brahmaputra River in Tezpur Assam state of India.
+Completed in 1987, the bridge connects Tezpur in Sonitpur district on the northern bank with Kaliabor in Nagaon District on the south bank.
+It is named after the Ahom general Kolia Bhomora Phukan.
+A new Bhomoraguri-Tezpur Bridge 3.040 km long, few meters parallel to the existing Kolia Bhomora Setu, is opened in 2022.

 History

+This bridge is named after Ahom General Kalia Bhomora Borphukan, who planned to construct a bridge over Brahmaputra river in the reign of Kamaleswar Singha, while this was going at progress, his sudden death caused its abandonment.

 In 1987, it was inaugurated by the then PM of India, Rajiv Gandhi, after completing its construction from 1981 to 1987.
 On 14 April 1987, India Post issued an INR2 commemorative stamp of this.
 In 1988, American Concrete Institute awarded Hindustan Construction Company the Certificate of Merit for the Most Outstanding Concrete Structure.

 In 2016, the collection of toll was stopped due to complaints that the bridge construction cost was Rs.
 80 crore which was below tollable ceiling of Rs.
 100 crores.